anotherRedbeard/az-func-demo/README.md

         }
         ```

-        Don't forget to add `"BuildId": "$(Build.BuildId)"`, otherwise your Azure Function check will not work
+        Don't forget to add `"BuildId": "$(Build.BuildId)"` and `"RequiredTemplates":"sandbox-job.yaml"`, otherwise your Azure Function check will not work
    4. In the _Advanced_ section, choose _Callback_ as completion event.
 This makes the check run asynchronously
    5. In the _Control options_ section:
       1. Set _Time between evaluations (minutes)_ to 0